protontypes/documents/README.md

-# Community docs
+# Community Documentation

-Documents of the protontypes community
+Documents of the protontypes community like logs, slides, applications, ideas, roadmaps, ...

 ## Meeting logs